JimVincentW/bundestag-chatbot/README.md

-This project is a first version to use large language models (LLMs) for assisting in the review of parliamentary documents.
+This project is a second version to use large language models (LLMs) for assisting in the review of parliamentary documents.

-As this is an early stage of the project, the scope is limited to the review of parliamentary processes ("Vorgänge") and their most important Documents ("wichtige Drucksachen") in the German Bundestag.

-Since I have no Database to work on, I use the dip.bundestag.de website to scrape for the data (Additions using the DIP API are highly welcome).
-Links can be put in the console when running the script.
+This is an variant project "bt-reviewer".
+Here the main focus of presenting documents of the german parliamentary processes is by creating dynamically injecting knowledge into Chatbots and using them to assist in the review process.

+The retrieval of information is done by either:
+1. direct instructions for automated information retrieval
+2. by using a chatbot which autonomously retrieves information from the database

-This project works with langchain to set up prompt templates, a catalogue of questions and an automated review process.
+This project works with langchain to set up prompt templates, a catalogue of questions and isntructions as well as a automated review process.

+Scope for v1:
+- Setting up one Pipeline for each process

 !
 Important !
 The project makes use of OpenAIs GPT-4 Model.
 If you do not have acess to this model, use the GPT-3.5 models instead.
 Change the line of the main script to do so.